kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md

 ### §298.62   Reporting of financial data.

 \(a\) Each commuter air carrier and each small certificated air carrier shall file BTS Form 298-C, Schedule F-1 “Report of Financial Data.”
-This report shall be filed quarterly as set forth in §298.60 of this part.
+This report shall be filed quarterly as set forth in [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md#§298.60   General reporting instructions.|§298.60]] of this part.

 \(b\) Each carrier shall indicate in the space provided, its full corporate name and the quarter for which the report is filed.